 The term for speed camera in Italy is ‘autovelox‘, and the Italian police use both fixed and mobile speed cameras to check that you are staying within the speed limits.
 In this article you’ll learn everything you need to know about Italian speed limits.

 To help you watch your speed, here are some photographs of some of the types of speed camera you will see around Italy.

-For example, if you see this one armed, hand-less policeman, or something like it, watch out because the traffic police are watching you.
+When driving in Italy, if you see this one armed, hand-less policeman, or something like it, watch out because the traffic police are watching you.

-Some way down the road, and the picture above shows a freeway/motorway or autostrada, as they are known in Italy, there will be a traffic cop with a mobile speed camera device that may look like this:
+Some way down the road, and the picture above shows a freeway/motorway or autostrada, as they are known in Italy, there will be a traffic cop with a mobile speed camera device.
+The device may look like this:

-Here is another example of a roadside speed camera unit often found on Italian roads, and not just the motorway/freeways:
+Here is another example of an Italian roadside speed camera.
+These units are often found on all roads in Italy, not just on motorway/freeways:

-Also visible in the picture above, is a good example of what an Italian road speed limit sign looks like.
-You would be well advised to watch out for these, because certain sections of motorways in Italy have different speed limits.
+Also visible in the picture above is a good example of what an Italian road speed limit sign looks like.
+Watch out for these, because certain sections of motorways in Italy have different speed limits.
 The reason why the speed limits suddenly change is not always that clear.

-Yet another type of speed camera you may encounter in Italy is the variety which often hangs beneath autostrada bridges.
-You cannot generally see these cameras when you are driving towards a bridge, although if you see something similar hanging from the bridge in the other direction, it is likely that these speed cameras will exist on your side of the road too – so keep to the speed limit.
+Yet another type of speed camera you may encounter in Italy is the variety which hangs beneath autostrada bridges.
+These cameras are not easy to see when you are driving towards a bridge, although if you see something similar hanging from the bridge in the other direction, it is likely that these speed cameras will exist on your side of the road too – so keep to the speed limit.

-These cunning little bridge hung speed camera devices look like this:
+These little bridge hung speed camera devices often look like this:

 Speed Camera Map – Italy

-OK, so now you know what the things look like, but maybe you would be interested in knowing just where the fixed speed cameras are in Italy.
+OK, so now you know what Italy’s speed cameras look like, but maybe you would also like to know where the fixed speed cameras.
 Well, here is a map of speed camera locations in Italy, but be careful, as it is not clear how up to date it is, although this map was accurate in May 2007, I understand.
-However, one imagines that once a fixed camera has been installed, it is unlikely to be removed.
+Once a fixed camera has been installed, it is unlikely to be removed.

 Even so, use this map as a general guide only please (speed camera detectors and up to date GPS maps should be more reliable – see the next section for some info on them):

-For your information, ‘postazione visibile’ means the speed camera can be seen, whereas ‘postazione nascoste’ indicates that the speed camera is hidden.
-The 200km type numbers indicate at what position the speed cameras are along the road on which they are positioned.
-For example, if the road is from Milan to Rome, and the camera is at 200km, then that should mean the speed camera is 200km from Milan.
+For your information, ‘postazione visibile‘ means the speed camera can be seen, whereas ‘postazione nascoste‘ indicates that the speed camera is hidden.
+The 200km numbers indicate at what position the speed cameras are on the road on which they are located.
+For example, if the road is from Milan to Rome, and the camera is at 200km, then means the speed camera is 200km from Milan.
 A1 indicates the route on which the speed camera is located.
 A map or GPS system will help you identify Italian route numbers.

 iPhone users might be interested to hear of an iPhone application which can warn you of the presence of speed cameras in Italy- it’s called iSpeedCam Italy, and can be found here for a couple of dollars: iSpeedCam Italy on Apple’s iTunes store.